FOIA-data-hackathon/foia-scores/README.md

 * The initial idea was to combine fulfillment stats from Muckrock, FOIAMapper, and FOIA.gov, but we only had a few hours so we just limited our analysis to Muckrock.
 * Search by keywords culled from the description field (as well as agency) to see average fulfillment days and completion rate.
 * Add links to examples of succesful FOIA requests and rejected FOIA requests by agency.
+* A more effective way to page through results instead of limiting display of results to first 100.

 ## What's next?